Meg Whitman: 2010 gubernatorial campaign

 On February 10, 2009, Whitman announced she would run for governor of California in the 2010 election.
 On June 8, 2010, Whitman won the Republican primary, becoming the first female to run on the Republican ticket and the third female overall to run for Governor of California after Dianne Feinstein in 1990 and Kathleen Brown in 1994.
 Her campaign was largely self-funded.
 She ultimately lost to Jerry Brown.

 According to final reports, Whitman spent $144 million from her own personal funds.
 As of 2010, this was more than any other self-funded political candidate in U.S. history.

 In June 2010, Whitman released a political ad, "A Lifetime in Politics A Legacy of Failure", which seemingly contained one image of the FAIL Blog website, making it appear in the ad as if Jerry Brown had been the subject of one of the website's namesake "fails".
 Ben Huh, founder of the Cheezburger Network, of which failblog.org is a part, demanded an apology and the removal of the video, stating that the image was faked, and that the website is non-partisan and has never endorsed a particular political candidate or party.

-On November 2, 2010, at 11:35 pm, Whitman conceded the election to her opponent, Jerry Brown, stating "We've come up a little short."
+On November 2, 2010, at 11:35 pm, Whitman conceded the election to Brown, stating, "We've come up a little short."